 "It shall be unlawful for a negro and white person to play together or in company with each other at any game of pool or billiards."
 This selection is an example of a Jim Crow law that was effective in the state of Alabama from the late 19th century to the early 20th century.

-These hateful laws worked to enforce segregation amongst the races, which ultimately led to civil rights actions starting in the 1950s, led by individuals such as Martin Luther King Jr. and Rosa Parks.
+These hateful laws worked to enforce segregation amongst the races, which led to civil rights actions by individuals such as Ida B. Wells, and ultimately to the civil rights movement of the 1950s and 1960s led by people like Rosa Parks and Martin Luther King Jr..